thundra-io/thundra-circleci-orb/README.md

 You can learn more about Thundra at [thundra.io](https://thundra.io)

 Once you get the Thundra API Key, make sure to set it as a secret.
 A sample Orb usage would look like this:
+### Prerequisites

+**Python 3** and it's shell at `/usr/bin/python3` should be available in the workflow.
+Improvements towards disgarding this requirement is in progress.
+If you're having issues in any case, please let us know by [opening an issue](https://github.com/thundra-io/thundra-circleci-orb/issues/new/choose).

 ### Maven Build Example